JHU-PL-Lab/www-fpse/variants.md

 ;;
 ```

-This is of course not mutating-- returns a whole new tree.
+Like lists operations this is not mutating -- it returns a whole new tree.

 ```ocaml
 let bt' = insert_int 4 bt;;